agatha-budget/agatha-budget/doc/src/content/docs/reference/nix-docker.md

 As a nix user myself, I wanted to create a deployment sytem that could be derived both as a nix package (my end goal for personal use) and as a set of docker images (for production use).
 Being used to working in a reproducible environment with a nix-shell but aware that Docker was the industry standard, I did some research on the complementarity of both tools.

-- Docker insures a consistant runtime environment.
+- Docker ensures a consistant runtime environment.
 Once the image is built, you're good to go.
 But if you need to rebuild it, you don't have any guarantee you will be able to recreate it.
-- Nix on the other hand ensure a reproducible build.
+- Nix on the other hand ensures a reproducible build.
 No matter when you retrieve the source, if you rebuilt it you will have the exact same result.

 Is Docker still relevant then ? (was it worth it for me to learn it ? was my main question at first) Docker has a formidable deployment ecosystem that ensure you can easily deploy your application anywhere.
 Moreover, most developer are used to using it and will be glad to keep a familiar setup